 Go to Confession10One of the most important things we can do during Lent is to be reconciled to God in the sacrament of confession.
 Here we have a guarantee of God's forgiveness, and we receive grace to help us grow in love for God and for one another.
 Maybe it's years since you have been to confession.
 Do not be afraid!
 The Lord is merciful and is waiting for you.
 Confessions are each Saturday 11am-12noon, and on request.
 There will also be a reconciliation service with individual confession and absolution - details will be on the parish newsletter.
 Be reconciled to God!

 Spiritual Reading11In Lent it's good to deepen our faith with some spiritual reading.
 There are plenty of booklets and leaflets available from Catholic Truth Society (CTS) in the narthex.
-You could come along to the CTS Book Club, which has its first meeting on 11th March.
-Get a free copy of this month's book from the parish and read it in advance.
+You could come along to the CTS Book Club, which meets on 17th March and 7th April.
+Get a free copy of the month's book from the parish and read it in advance.
 Or you could always simply read part of the Gospel or some other Bible reading.
 If you picked up a free copy of 'Walk with me' at the beginning of Lent, this has a short reflection for each day.

 Private Acts of Penance and Charity12These acts are between you and God.
 They may range from giving up sugar in tea to fasting for a whole day; from visiting a sick neighbour to giving up social media or leaving the TV switched off.
 Whatever penance or other act you choose to do, make sure that it is not beyond your limit.
 Aim at little things, do them well and thus avoid disappointment.